 La Grand Île ranks fourth on the world’s biggest islands – after Greenland, Papua New Guinea and Borneo.
 Plunked in the Indian Ocean, it measures over 1,600km on its longest axis and 570km along its widest points.
 It coastline stretches over 5,000km of wide beaches and coral reefs.
 With such a massive land area, Madagascar features very diverse and distinctive terrains and habitats: ranging from volcanic mountain chains (highest peak at 2,876m), central highlands to the humid rainforests in the east, dry sandstone cliffs in the west and bizarre karst forests in the north.

-2. With an extremely rich biodiversity, Madagascar is home to hundreds of species of animals found nowhere else on Earth.
+2. Madagascar is home to hundreds of species of animals found nowhere else on Earth.

 Having been isolated from the African continent 165 millions years ago, Madagascar’s bizarre animals and extraordinary plant life have been evolving ever since.
 Today, there are over 70 species and sub-species of lemurs in Madagascar, while 16 have been wiped up since human’s arrival.
 The newest species of lemurs was discovered as recent as 1985.
 There are also over 346 species of reptiles found nowhere else besides Madagascar – including the world’s biggest chameleons (Parson’s chameleon) and smallest (dwarf chameleon of Brookesia).
 Plant life is as equally impressive here: over 6,000 species of endemic plants are found here, including the bizarre spiny octopus-like trees and the bottle-shaped baobab trees that seemingly have their roots in the air.